fboehm/qtl2pleio-manuscript/Rmd/2018-04-16_recla-figures-revised.md

 aprobs <- genoprob_to_alleleprob(probs)
 ```

-We now calculate kinship matrices, by the "leave one chromosome out (loco)" method.
+We now calculate kinship matrices, by the “leave one chromosome out
+(loco)” method.

 ``` r
 kinship <- calc_kinship(aprobs, "loco")